shivendrapratap2/Steganography-python2/README.md

 # Steganography-python2
 Steganography is technique of hiding data into images for secure cmmunication.
-Here issome code Implementing that using python2.
+Here are some code Implementations using python2.

 ## Histogram Intersection